Confidence Regions for Filamentary Structures: Introduction

-Below we highlight two major aspects that distinguish the contributions of our work from \cite{chen2015asymptotic} and \cite{qiao2021asymptotic}.
-(1) Again we emphasize that we allow stratified structures in $\textsf{ridge}(f)$, which implies that $\textsf{ridge}(f)$ may not necessarily be manifolds.
+Below we highlight two major aspects that distinguish the contributions of our work from the ridge confidence region methods in \cite{chen2015asymptotic} and \cite{qiao2021asymptotic}.
+(1) Again we emphasize that we work under more general conditions that allow stratified structures in $\textsf{ridge}(f)$, which implies that $\textsf{ridge}(f)$ may not necessarily be manifolds.
 This is in fact one of the main motivations that ridges are widely used as a model of filamentary structures.
-The works in \cite{chen2015asymptotic} and \cite{qiao2021asymptotic} only focus on ridges with simple topological structures (e.g. without corners and intersections) in the framework of their methodology.
-Their approaches rely on assumptions that restrict the class of ridges considered in their works to be manifolds with {\em positive reach} (see \citealt{federer1959curvature}), which excludes the possible existence of corners and intersections.
-(2) Our theoretical analysis distinguishes two cases ((a) and (b) in Section~\ref{mainresult}) depending on how critical points are related to ridge points, for which different asymptotic behaviors of the estimators are established.
+The results in \cite{chen2015asymptotic} and \cite{qiao2021asymptotic} rely on assumptions that restrict the class of ridges considered in their works to be manifolds with {\em positive reach} (see \citealt{federer1959curvature}), which excludes the possible existence of self-intersections.
+(2) Our theoretical analysis distinguishes two cases (see Section~\ref{Twocases}) depending on how critical points are related to ridge points, for which different asymptotic behaviors of the estimators are established.
 Special dedication is given to solve the issue caused by the degeneracy of the approximate Gaussian processes, which further requires new anti-concentration inequalities.
 Our bootstrap confidence regions, in a unified form, are shown to be valid for both of these cases.
 Note that \cite{chen2015asymptotic} only consider a scenario when the estimation of ridges is asymptotically determined by the rate of the first derivatives.
-The analysis in \cite{qiao2021asymptotic} only covers case (a) and adopts a different approach to dealing with the critical points on ridges.
+The analysis in \cite{qiao2021asymptotic} first excludes the existence of critical points on ridges and then adopts a different approach to dealing with them.